SohelTanbir/cafeteria-food-management-system/README.md

-# Project Name: Cafeteria Management System using C++
+# Project Name: Cafeteria Food Management System using C++
 #### Object-Oriented Programming Language Sessional CSE-1202(2)

 Develop a Cafeteria Food Management System using the C++ programming language for